-Bear-skin fescue is a perennial tussock grass.
-It has low palatability for stock and could become dominant in areas such as the southern highlands of NSW.
+Bear-skin fescue is a perennial tussock grass up to 20 cm tall.
+It has low palatability for livestock and could become dominant in areas such as the southern highlands of NSW.

-Bear-skin fescue is a perennial tussock grass that grows to around 20 cm high.
-This grass has a low palatability to stock and may become a dominant species in suitable habitats such as the southern highlands of NSW.
-It has been traded as a garden ornamental in recent years.
-This species is not yet known to have escaped cultivation in Australia.
+Bear-skin fescue is a perennial tussock grass which is unpalatable to livestock.
+It may become a dominant species in suitable habitats such as the southern highlands of NSW.
+It has been traded as a garden ornamental but is not yet known to have escaped cultivation in Australia.

 Bear-skin fescue grows in small round pin cushion like tussocks.